 10. A new rear chain

-11. A new tail light for my trailer after smashing the light
+11. A new tail light for my trailer after smashing the light10.
+A new rear chain

 This outlay is after one week of ownership and two trips to the desert to ride.
 Oh, I forgot I bought two magazines.
 Really only needed one but I left the first one in the shopping cart in the market parking lot.
 Some days I find it fortunate that I don't leave myself behind.